adyushomm/BirthdayWish/README.md

 # Birthday Wish

-<h2>Run this once to get a basic idea of how things gonna look</h2>
+<h2>Run index.html once to get a basic idea of how things gonna look</h2>

  Wish your loved ones with a Bday website<br>
  index.html launches up in browser<br>